 Alex Hansen speaks about Open Science at the Frontiers Forum

 Watch him here

 The Frontiers Forum brings together 400+ top global scientists and other thought leaders.
 It provides a valuable opportunity for the Frontiers community to see and discuss the latest in Open Science – and the Science Unlimited event showcases inspiring developments powering our world of tomorrow, from world leading experts on health, longevity, sustainability and more.

-Professor Eirik Grude Flekkøy was invited on April 23rd, 2019, to participate to the famous Norwegian TV program, “Brille”, on TV Norge.
+Professor Eirik Grude Flekkøy was invited on April 23rd, 2019 to participate to the famous Norwegian TV program, “Brille”, on TV Norge.
 “Brille” is a studio-based quiz program combining humor and science and presented by Harald Eia.
-The experience with the flying chain fountain was performed on stage and Eirik explained the mechanism of this phenomenon as well as 2 other physical phenomena: a ping-pong ball flying in the stream of a hair-dryer and the tide phenomenon
+The experience with the flying chain fountain was performed on stage and Eirik explained the mechanism of this phenomenon as well as to other physical phenomena: a ping-pong ball flying in the stream of a hair-dryer and the tide phenomenon

 When a chain is released by one end from a container, it forms a striking arch extending well above the container.
-Watch the astonishing video with Marcel Moura, Post-Doctoral researcher at PoreLab, on the left.
+Watch the astonishing video with Marcel Moura, Post-Doctoral researcher at PoreLab.

 PoreLab was present at the “Faglig-pedagogisk dag”, the year’s largest educational day for school teachers at the University of Oslo.
 Marcel Moura, post-doctoral fellow at the Physics department, showed a set of inspiring experiments using only simple kitchen materials such as cinnamon, sugar, coffee and soap.
 The experiments can be easily performed for the students in class to teach basic physical concepts, such as surface tension and spontaneous granular stratification.